Analysis of Molecule Harvesting by Heterogeneous Receptors on MC Transmitters: Analysis of Received Signal at RX

 \subsection{Derivation of Received Signal}

-We first consider no receptors on the TX membrane.
-Similar to the procedure in Section \ref{m}, to derive $P_{\ss\T}(t)$, we need to first derive the received signal at the RX when molecules are uniformly and simultaneously released from the TX membrane at time $t=0$, denoted by $P_\mathrm{u}(t)$.
+We first assume there are no receptors on the TX membrane.
+Similar to the procedure in Section \ref{m}, to derive $P_{\ss\T}(t)$, we first derive the received signal at the RX when molecules are uniformly and simultaneously released from the TX membrane at time $t=0$, denoted by $P_\mathrm{u}(t)$.
 When a molecule is released from an arbitrary point $\alpha$ on the membrane of a spherical TX, the probability that this molecule is observed at the RX, denoted by $P_\alpha(t)$, is given by \cite[Eq.
 (27)]{noel2013using}

 where $r_\alpha$ is the distance between point $\alpha$ and the center of the RX.
 By taking the surface integral of $P_\alpha(t)$ over the TX membrane, we derive and present $P_\mathrm{u}(t)$ in the following lemma. \begin{lemma} If there are no receptors on the TX membrane, the probability that a molecule is observed at the RX at time $t$, when these molecules were uniformly and simultaneously released from the TX membrane at time $t=0$, is given by